Truthful Mechanisms with Implicit Payment Computation: Introduction

 \section{Introduction}

 Algorithmic Mechanism Design studies the problem of implementing the designer's goal under computational constraints.
 Multiple hurdles stand in the way for such implementation.
-Computing the desired outcome might be hard (as in the case of combinatorial auctions) or truthful payments implementing the goal might not exist (as when exactly minimizing the make-span in machine scheduling~\cite{AT01}).
+Computing the desired outcome might be hard (as in the case of combinatorial auctions) or truthful payments implementing the goal might not exist (as when exactly minimizing the make-span in machine scheduling~\cite{ArcherTardos}).
 Even when payments that will generate the right incentives do exist, finding such payments might be computationally costly or impossible due to online constraints.

 It is widely believed that computing payments needed to induce truthful bidding is somehow harder than simply computing the allocation.
 For example, the formula for payments in a VCG mechanism involves recomputing the allocation with one agent removed in order to determine that agent's payment; this seemingly increases the required amount of computation by a factor of $n+1$, where $n$ is the number of agents.
-Likewise, for truthful single-parameter mechanisms the formula for payments of a given agent includes integrating the allocation function over this agent's bid.
-In some contexts with incomplete information, such as online pay-per-click auctions, computing these ``counterfactual allocations'' may actually be information-theoretically impossible.
+Likewise, for truthful single-parameter mechanisms the formula for payments of a given agent includes integrating the allocation rule over this agent's bid~\cite{Myerson,ArcherTardos}.
+In some contexts with incomplete observable information, such as online pay-per-click auctions, computing these ``counterfactual allocations'' may actually be information-theoretically impossible.
 This calls into question the mechanism designer's ability to compute payments that make an allocation rule truthful, even when such payment functions are known to exist.
-Rigorous lower bounds based on these observations have been established for the communication complexity~\cite{BBNS08} and regret~\cite{MechMAB-ec09,DevanurK08} of truthful {\em deterministic} mechanisms.
+Rigorous lower bounds based on these observations have been established for the communication complexity~\cite{BabaioffBS13} and regret~\cite{MechMAB-ec09,DevanurK09} of truthful {\em deterministic} mechanisms.

-In contrast to these negative results, we show that the opposite is true for single-parameter mechanisms that are truthful-in-expectation (over their random seed): computing the allocation and payments is essentially as easy as a \emph{single} call to a monotone allocation function.
+In contrast to these negative results, we show that the opposite is true for randomized single-parameter mechanisms that are truthful-in-expectation: computing the allocation and payments is essentially as easy as a \emph{single} call to the allocation rule.
 This allows for positive results that circumvent the lower bounds for deterministic mechanisms cited earlier.